 Credit risk: Credit risk is the risk that a borrower will default on their contractual obligations relating to repayments to the credit union, resulting in financial loss.
 In order to manage this risk the board of directors regularly reviews and approves the credit union's lending policies.
 Credit risk mitigation may include the requirement to obtain collateral as set out in the credit union's lending policies.
 Where collateral or guarantees are required, they are usually taken as a secondary source of repayment in the event of the borrower's default.
 The credit union maintains policies which detail the acceptability of specific classes of collateral.
-The principal collateral types for loans are: an attachment over members' pledged shares; personal guarantees; and charges over assets.
+The principal collateral types for loans are: an attachment over members' pledged shares; personal quarantees; and charges over assets.
 The nature and level of collateral required depends on a number of factors such as the term of the loan and the amount of exposure.
 All loan applications are assessed with reference to the lending policies in force at the time.
 Subsequently loans are regularly reviewed for any factors that may indicate that the likelihood of repayment has changed.
+The credit union is also exposed to counterparty credit risk pertaining to its deposit and investment portfolio.
+In order to manage this risk the board of directors regularly reviews and approves the credit union's investment policy and funds are invested in compliance with this policy and regulatory guidance.